aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 Acquire ``Role ARN``
 ''''''''''''''''''''

-Role ARN (Amazon Resource Name) is an `identifier of the role <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html>`_ created when running the infrastructure template.
+Role ARN (Amazon Resource Name) is an `identifier of the role <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html>`_ created when running the infrastructure template in your AWS account.
 Aiven uses Role ARN to `assume the role <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_ and run operations such as creating VMs for service nodes in your BYOC account.

-Use the generate template to determine your Role ARN.
-For that purpose, you need to deploy the template.
+Use the generate template to create your Role ARN by deploying the template in your AWS account.
 How you do that depends on the type of the template.
-As soon as you acquire Role ARN, enter it into the **Role ARN** field in the **Create custom cloud** wizard and select **Next** to proceed.

-.. topic:: AWS CloudFormation template
+.. topic:: Deploying the IaC template in the AWS account

-   To acquire Role ARN using an AWS CloudFormation template, take the following steps:
+   To run a Terraform template or an AWS CloudFormation template, use dedicated command line tools.
+Additionally, you can deploy the AWS CloudFormation template in the AWS console by taking the following steps:

    1. Go to the AWS console > the AWS CloudFormation service.
    2. Create a stack, and upload the Aiven-generated template into AWS.
    3. Deploy the template in AWS, and get your Role ARN.

+As soon as you acquire Role ARN, enter it into the **Role ARN** field in the **Create custom cloud** wizard, and select **Next** to proceed.

 .. note::